1798 Vermont gubernatorial election

-The 1798 Vermont gubernatorial election for Governor of Vermont took place throughout September, and resulted in the re-election of Isaac Tichenor to a one-year term.
+The 1798 Vermont gubernatorial election for Governor of Vermont took place on September 4, 1798.
+It resulted in the re-election of Isaac Tichenor to a one-year term.

 The Vermont General Assembly met in Vergennes on October 11.
 The Vermont House of Representatives appointed a committee to examine the votes of the freemen of Vermont for governor, lieutenant governor, treasurer, and members of the governor's council.

 In the popular election, Isaac Tichenor was chosen for a second one-year term.
 In the election for lieutenant governor, the voters selected Paul Brigham for a third one-year term.
 The freemen also re-elected Samuel Mattocks as treasurer, his twelfth one-year term.
 Vote totals were reported in local newspapers as follows.